IDENTITY

 We meet Squirrel, who is LOUD, and Bird, who is quiet.
 And we’re told by the narrator that is all there is to know.
 But what unfolds is a playful narrative that challenges the reader to look beyond labels and embrace the many sides of themselves and others.

-Stacey Thomas’s limited colour palette is striking and full of charm, sometimes working in contrast to Laura’s funny text, encouraging discussion.
+Stacey Thomas’s limited colour palette is striking and, sometimes works in contrast to Laura’s funny text, encouraging discussion.

 A joyful, thought-provoking picture book about identity, individuality and the freedom to be more than one thing.